box/box-content-preview/README.md

 API
 ---

-To show a preview call `Box.Preview.show(fileId, { options })` where fileId is a `Box_File` id. `Box.Preview` is a singleton instance of the class `Preview`.
-Another way to show a preview or multiple previews is by creating instances of the `Preview` class as follows:
+The recommended way to show a preview is by calling `Box.Preview.show(fileId, { options })` where fileId is a `Box_File` id. `Box.Preview` is an instance of the class `Preview`.
+Another way to show a preview or multiple previews on the same page is by creating instances of the `Preview` class as follows:

 ```javascript
 let preview = new Preview();